-- 1 To obtain the primary ECG, highlight and select CHANNEL 1, and then select SIZE. - 2 Change ECG size by rotating the Speed Dial.
+- 1 To obtain the primary ECG, highlight and select Channel 1 and then Size. - 2 Change ECG size by rotating the Speed Dial.
 The highlighted selection shows the current ECG size.

 Adjusting the Systole Tone Volume

 To adjust the systole tone volume, highlight and select heart rate (HR) in the monitoring area of the screen.